freedomson/playkubo/README.md

 Create fresh SD card using the latest available Raspbian image from the Official Download page.

 NOTE: This method must be completed before you boot this card for the first time.
-This is the point at which the system checks for the wpa_supplicant.conf file.
-If you have already booted the card you will need to re-write with a fresh image and continue.
+This is the point at which the system checks for the *wpa_supplicant.conf* file.
+If you have already booted the card you will need to re-write with a fresh image and continue!

 ### Step 2 – Bootstrap WiFi setup

-Create a blank text file named “wpa_supplicant.conf”.
+Create a blank text file named *wpa_supplicant.conf*.
 Use a plain text editor rather than a Word Processor.

 If using Windows you need to make sure the text file uses Linux/Unix style line breaks.
 I use Notepad++ (it’s free!) and this is easy to do using “Edit” > “EOL Conversion” > “UNIX/OSX Format”.
 “UNIX” is then shown in the status bar.